BravoTech – Tech Updates, Business Tips & SEO Techniques

 Selenium is an open-source tool that is commonly used for automation testing in the software development industry.
 It allows developers to write scripts in a variety of programming languages (such as Python, C#, among others) to automate the testing of web applications.

-Selenium consists of many different components, including Selenium WebDriver, and Selenium IDE.
+Selenium consists of many different components, including Selenium WebDriver and Selenium IDE.
 Selenium WebDriver is used to control web browsers and perform tasks such as filling out forms, clicking buttons, and navigating to different pages.
-Selenium IDE is a plugin for Firefox that allows users to record and play back tests in the browser.
+It is a plugin for Firefox that allows users to record and play back tests in the browser.

-Automation testing with Selenium can be used to test the functionality and user experience of web applications, as well as to perform regression testing to ensure that changes to the codebase do not break existing functionality.
+Automation testing with Selenium can be used to test the functionality and user experience of web applications.
+And perform regression testing to ensure that changes to the codebase do not break existing functionality.
 It is an effective way to save time and reduce the risk of errors in the testing process.

 Components of Selenium